Nanette Ellis: Death

-On the afternoon of Friday February 10, 1984, Nanette returned home from work at approximately 5:15 PM.
+On the afternoon of Friday 10 February 1984, Nanette returned home from work at approximately 5:15 PM.
 A passerby saw her yellow 1982 Toyota Corolla sedan pull into the driveway of her Manuka Drive residence.
 Shortly after entering her home, Nanette was attacked and fatally stabbed multiple times by an unknown offender.
 Her 16-year-old son Greg discovered her body at the rear of the house when he returned home from the neighbours house just after 6pm.

 Investigation

 The initial investigation was conducted by the Homicide Squad of Victoria Police.
 Despite numerous leads and extensive efforts, the case remained unsolved.
 Over the years, various detectives have reviewed the case, including Detective Senior Sergeant Stuart Bailey and Detective Inspector Dean Thomas.
 The case was then taken over by Detective Kyle Simpson.

 Over the years, the Victoria Police have made several public appeals for information regarding the murder.
 On the 30th anniversary of Nanette's death, a $500,000 reward was announced, which is still in effect.
-Then on the 10th of February 2024, the 40th anniversary of Nanette's cold case murder.
+Then on 10 February 2024, the 40th anniversary of Nanette's cold case murder.
 There were fresh appeals made via police and the media.
 The Department of Public Prosecutions has also stated that they would consider indemnification from prosecution for anyone involved who provides information leading to the arrest of the killer.

 As of 2024, Detective Etherington is leading the investigation into the murder of Nanette Mae Ellis.
 The Victorian Police Homicide Squad continues to appeal for new information, hoping that advances in forensic technology and renewed public interest may help solve the case.
 A reward of $500,000 remains available for information leading to the prosecution of those responsible.